RelaySC/relay-bot/README.md

 `!inntwitch` - follow INN on Twitch!

+`!rsitwitter` - follow Star Citizen on Twitter!

+`!rsifb` - like Star Citizen on Facebook!

+`!rsiyt` - subcribe to Star Citizen on YouTube!

+`!rsitwitch` - follow Star Citizen on Twitch!

+`!rsicommunitytwitch` - follow CIG Community on Twitch!

 `!time` - check the current time at CIG studios.

 `!invite` - gives instructions on how to add this bot to your server.